 Gold Star Master Gardener Award

-Those that have obtained the Gold Star Master Gardener Award will be noted in SDSU Extension's Volunteer Reporting System.
-Gold Star Master Gardeners are a small, select group of Master Gardeners nominated by their peers and selected by the South Dakota Master Gardener Association Board.
-The award recognizes those that exemplify the SDMG mission and honors their dedication, enthusiasm and service to the SDSU Extension Master Gardener program.
+The Gold Star Award is a prestigious award recognizing outstanding Master Gardeners that exemplify the South Dakota Master Gardener mission.
+The award honors their dedication, enthusiasm and service to the SDSU Extension Master Gardener program.